Outlining the effects of grey fleet

 Action you can take

-From a legal perspective, an organisation has a duty of care to an employee regardless of vehicle ownership, so the grey fleet needs to be managed as effectively, as company-owned or leased vehicles.
+From a legal perspective, an organisation has a duty of care to an employee, regardless of vehicle ownership, so the grey fleet needs to be managed as company-owned or leased vehicles.

 Our advice to companies is to ask the following questions when reviewing their grey fleet vehicles: